-Professor Noriko Ishii lived in San Francisco for four years during elementary school.
+Professor Noriko Ishii is the chair of the Department of English Studies.
+She lived in San Francisco for four years during elementary school.
 Those experiences lingered with her after coming back to Japan and she continued to concentrate on studying English, eventually entering our own Department of English Studies at Sophia University.
 After graduating from Sophia University, she completed MPhil and PhD programs at George Washington University while raising her children.
 As a mother, a graduate from Sophia University, and a professor of the English department, Prof. Noriko Ishii told the Angles editors powerful and inspiring stories.

 Ishii-sensei: First of all, I’m a graduate of this department.
 So, I have a special love for the students here, who are my kohais.
 And in retrospect, I feel that growing up in San Francisco from 3rd to 7th grade was influential in my own choice of studying American Studies and U.S. history later in my life.
 I happened to attend an elementary school with the highest ratio of white children in San Francisco when the city was becoming the center of anti-Vietnam war movement and the counter culture movement.
 As a result, San Francisco municipal government started the so-called “busing” policy, bringing busloads of African-American children to the school, and my school’s case was covered on the front page of the local newspaper.
 So, in retrospect, I feel that these experiences were crucial in selecting my field.

 Angles Editors: How did you get started in your field?